getfem/getfem/doc/sphinx/source/userdoc/model.rst

 with a constant coefficient equal to :math:`1` (a Laplacian term).
 This corresponds to the Laplace operator. ``mim`` is the integration method which will be used to compute the term. ``region`` is an optional region number.
-If it is ommited, it is assumed that the term will be computed on the whole mesh.
+If it is omitted, it is assumed that the term will be computed on the whole mesh.
 The result of the function is the brick index in the model.

 The second function is::